cabo.

 “how do you want me?”

-Our breathing slows,
+breathing slows,

-and so does time.
+so does time.

-You touch my face,
+you touch my face,

-skin flaking,
+my skin flaking,

-falling snow—
+like falling snow—

-It’s your left eye
+your left eye’s

-the darkest known living sun,
+the oldest known living sun

-of imperfect edges
+imperfect edges

 vibrating with foreverness,